|

 misconception.
 They have maintained rural roads, they have competed in a

 male dominated industry and, increasingly, their voices are being heard.
+Today’s celebration to launch the Zibambele Training Programme, which

 will be administered through the Zibambele Savings Clubs, will, I believe,